« Previous Page

 Weight-loss surgery does not remove fatty tissue.
 It is not cosmetic surgery.

-or cancer compared to obese people who did not have the surgery.footnote 2
+Some studies show that people who have weight-loss surgery are less likely to die from heart problems, diabetes, or cancer compared to obese people who did not have the surgery.footnote 2

 Heber D, et al. (2010).
 Endocrine and nutritional management of the post-bariatric surgery patient: An Endocrine Society clinical practice guideline.
 Journal of Clinical Endocrinology and Metabolism, 95(11): 4823-4843.
 Available online: http://www.endo-society.org/guidelines/final/upload/FINAL-Standalone-Post-Bariatric-Surgery-Guideline-Color.pdf.

 Adams TD, et al. (2007).
 Long-term mortality after gastric bypass surgery.
 New England Journal of Medicine, 357(8): 753-761.

 Other Works Consulted

 Colquitt JL, et al. (2009) Surgery for Obesity.
 Cochrane Database of Systematic Reviews (2).